 Lessons for Other Americans Considering This Path

-If only one spouse has accessible retirement accounts, structure everything in their name from the start—changing names later is complex.
+If only one spouse has accessible retirement accounts, make sure to structure everything in his/her name from the start.
+Changing ownership later can be complex and may cause unnecessary delays.

 Takeaway: A Few Hiccups, a Lifetime of Options